mattlunzer/k8s/README.md

-## Deploy a k8s service type LoadBalancer with a static IP sourced from an Azure Public IP Prefix.
-Make sure you have valid requirements driving this consideration.
+### Deploy a k8s service type LoadBalancer with a static IP sourced from an Azure Public IP Prefix.

+Caveat: Make sure you have valid requirements driving this consideration!

 ### 1. Set variables
 ```